desktop/desktop/docs/technical/editor-integration.md

 }
 ```

-If you launch `regedit` and browse to the registry entry for your editor, you
+If you launch `regedit` and browse to the key associated with your editor, you
-should see a view like this:
+should see a list like this in the right-hand pane:

 ![](https://user-images.githubusercontent.com/359239/31530323-696543d8-b02b-11e7-9421-3fad76230bea.png)

-Desktop needs enough information to validate the installation, usually
+Desktop needs enough information to validate the installation - usually
 something related to the name of the program, and the identity of the
-publisher, along with the install location on disk.
+publisher - along with the install location on disk.

 The second step is to validate the installation, and this is done in
 `isExpectedInstallation()`: